 CHEMTREC is an easy way to comply with the safety regulations for shipping lithium batteries.
 By streamlining the process of shipping and transporting lithium batteries, we give you peace of mind with professional support.
 We establish a critical link between shippers, carriers, emergency response and medical personnel, chemical specialists and law enforcement agencies during incidents relating to shipping lithium ion batteries.

-When you register with CHEMTREC, you’ll receive an emergency response phone number to place on your Material Safety Data Sheets (SDS), shipping documents, lithium battery mark labels and other hazard communication documents, helping you comply with U.S. DOT and international hazmat shipping regulations.
+When you register with CHEMTREC, you’ll receive an emergency response phone number to place on your Safety Data Sheets (formerly known as Material Safety Data Sheets), shipping documents, lithium battery mark labels and other hazard communication documents, helping you comply with U.S. DOT and international hazmat shipping regulations.
 You’ll also gain access to an extensive array of services including access to medical professionals, language interpretation services, in-country phone numbers for international compliance and more.

 CHEMTREC can help reduce risk and internal burdens so your organization can succeed and grow.
 By subscribing with CHEMTREC, you’ll also receive access to our partner, LabelMaster.
 Together, we supply the appropriate handling marks and labels for shipments containing lithium batteries.